mykter/afl-training/quickstart/README.md

     $ ~/afl-2.45b/afl-fuzz -i inputs -o out ./vulnerable

+Your session should soon resemble what's shown in `quickstart/afl-screenshot.png`.

 For comparison you could also test without the provided example inputs, e.g.:

     $ mkdir in